AnaAdascalitei/play_with_data_python/README.md

 # Play_with_data_python

 I used the libraries:

  *panda - clean, filter and anylize data
  *matplotlib - create bar, charts to view patterns

+The code is written in anaconda - spider.

 This project processes data from Netflix viewing csv using python.
 It analyzez personal data to explore The Office U.S. watching habits, such as:
  * cleaning the data by removing unnecessary columns - !not recommended for large scale projects